Augustocfq/Wealth-Wizard-api/README.md

 This API allows users to input an expense explanation, such as "I spent 200 euros in shoes today", and receive the category, value, and currency of the expense in return.

-This project was developed as a final project for the SENAI Cimatec course of System Development.

 ## Installation

 To install the dependencies of the API, run the following command in the root directory of the project: